luka-casey/PocketSql/README.md

-# PocketSql
 PocketSQL API
-A lightweight .NET 8 Web API that provides a simple HTTP interface for executing SQL queries and inspecting database schemas.
-Designed for embedded/portable devices like the Clockwork Pi uConsole, but works anywhere.
+PocketSQL API is a lightweight .NET 8 Web API that provides an HTTP interface for executing SQL queries and inspecting database schemas.
+It is designed for lightweight environments such as the Clockwork Pi uConsole, but works on any system.

-🚀 Features
+Features

-✅ Run SQL Queries

-Send SELECT, INSERT, UPDATE, DELETE, CREATE TABLE etc.
+Run SQL queries (SELECT, INSERT, UPDATE, DELETE, CREATE TABLE, etc.)

 Returns JSON results or rows affected

-✅ Inspect Database Schema

-/api/sqlquery/schema returns all tables & columns in the connected database
+Inspect database schema (tables and columns)

-✅ Clean Query/Handler Pattern
+Clean Query/Handler pattern (controllers stay thin)

-Controllers stay thin

-Query handlers encapsulate all DB logic and error handling

-✅ CORS + Swagger Ready

-Works seamlessly with a React (Vite) frontend
+Built-in error handling with a consistent response format

 Swagger UI for easy testing

+CORS configured for a React (Vite) frontend